Ex-mayor faces court hearing in meth-for-sex sting

-Former Fairfax Mayor R. Scott Silverthorne is scheduled to appear in court on charges he tried to trade drugs for sex.
+The former mayor of the Virginia city of Fairfax is scheduled to appear in court on charges he tried to trade drugs for sex.

 Police say Silverthorne gave an undercover detective two grams of methamphetamine outside the hotel before his arrest.